 Guild members are expected to participate in-game and on the forums regularly.
 You have to register on the site under your main character name to be accepted into the guild.
 Any extended absences must be reported to the Guildmaster or an Officer as soon as you are aware of them, there is an 'Availability' forum for you to do this.
 The guild management reserves the right to remove members who are inactive for too long or have not informed the Management Team in advance.

 "Participation in-game" as mentioned above entails participating in raids, instances and group quests.
 However we also appreciate that in order to level your character/alts, you will spend time solo.

 B. Guild Treasury/Funding

 The items in the bank - apart from the last 3 tabs are for free use by members and above for the purpose of levelling professions and levelling in general.
-They are to be used for Guild chars only, do not withdraw for an Alt if it is not in the Guild.

 C. Application for Membership